GiraseYogesh/demo-delta/README.md

 # demo-delta
-this is a demo of delta class
+this is a demo of delta class.